-Format Font Attributes (Styles) in PowerPoint 2016 for Mac
+Format Font Attributes (Styles) in PowerPoint 2016 for Windows

-Learn about applying various font attributes such as bold, italics, underline, and more in PowerPoint 2016 for Mac.
+Learn about applying various font attributes such as bold, italics, underline, and more in PowerPoint 2016 for Windows.
 Formatting these font attributes or styles will help you make some text stand out.

-Theme Fonts set.
-You can certainly override these
+You can certainly override these defaults and choose another

 font typeface and also change the

-Typically, text is formatted bold to attract attention; and italicized to add emphasis or to mark foreign words.
-You can also
+in PowerPoint are formatted bold to attract attention; italicized text is mainly used to add emphasis or to mark foreign words.